 Once the information needed was collected I was told to wait in the waiting room until my name was called, once I went back my friend would not be able to come with me.
 We sat down in orange plastic chairs with small circular holes in the back of them, not a word passing between the two of us.
 “Bethany”, who I assumed was a nurse beckoned me into a back room.
 I said my goodbyes to my friend, she hugged me as if it were the end of a trip where we hadn’t seen each other in a long time and were not sure when we would see each other again.
 I told her I would call her when the procedure was over, and she walked out the glass doors in the front, into the parking lot.
 I sat down in a chair across from a Hispanic lady who began to ask my basic demographic and health questions.
 She took my payment of 500.00 dollars, I signed a consent form and agreed upon a follow-up appointment.

 My thoughts and actions were on auto pilot.
-I had no room for thinking anything except for the task at hand.
 If I thought for one moment, I would have run out the door.
 To the farthest away place, I could find.
-I would sit somewhere, anywhere, and revel in the fact I was out of the drab yellow cement colored building.
+I would sit somewhere, anywhere, and revel in the fact I was out of the depressing yellow cement colored building.
 I would never need anything again from anyone, I could be destitute on the streets for the rest of my life, I could be beaten, again and again, starved, to not be in this place, right now.

 I was led into a small exam room and told to take all of my clothing off and put on a hospital gown.
 I do not remember any sort of conversation about how I would get my clothing back.
-I just knew that I didn’t wear my clothing during the procedure, and I got it back somehow afterwards along with my other belongings which were a purse carrying some basic items such as phone, wallet, chapstick, and loose papers intermingled between that all that ranged between receipts, flyers, scrambled words and thoughts on scraps of envelopes and loose paper.
+I just knew that I didn’t wear my clothing during the procedure, and I got it back somehow afterwards along with my other belongings.
+A purse carrying some basic items such as phone, wallet, chapstick, and loose papers intermingled between that all that ranged between receipts, flyers, scrambled words and thoughts on scraps of envelopes and loose paper.

 I laid on the exam table waiting for the nurse or doctor to knock on the door.
 My thoughts were beginning to take hold of me.
 Fear had crept in, slowly, gripping on the outer edges of my thoughts then sliding around the whole circumference of my brain, drip by drip my whole mind became saturated with the thought of fear and pure panic slowly began to settle in.
-A knock on the door and into the room entered a woman who was older than 40 years of age and less than 55.
-I honestly do not remember her race, although I think she was Hispanic.
+A knock on the door and into the room entered a middle aged woman.

 She was shorter with a petite build.
 She had an American accent, it didn’t sway in one direction towards any other place in the country.
 It was just what I would call a good American accent, one you can understand easily.
 Her manner was authoritative and slightly aggressive.
 She made me feel even more nervous about the choice I was making, maybe only because she asked me about the situation in which it happened and about my birth control use.
 The truth was hard for me to process, I had not even begun to process the entire experience.
 I was shrouded in the here and now.
 The inescapable palpable presence of that cold exam room, the stiff yet almost transparent feel of the hospital gown, the walls, and doors that were my chamber hugging me with the ferocity of a straight jacket.